A simple, yet subtle "invariance" of two-body decay kinematics

 with a median of the reduced $\chi^{2}$ of our fit equal to 1.1.
 We have checked that the result of the fit is stable under changes of the range of energies taken in the fit and changes of the bin size.
 For illustration purpose we show the outcome of one of the pseudo-experiments in FIG.~\ref{fig:samplefit}.

-The obtained value of $m_{\mathrm{top}}$ is rather good: the error is small and the central value is compatible with the value from the standard methods (within the $1\sigma$ error of the latter).
-Furthermore, the obtained $\chi^{2}$ is good.
+The obtained value of $m_{\mathrm{top}}$ is rather good: the error is small and the central value is compatible with the input value within the $1\sigma$ error. \footnote{In our analysis there is no assessment of systematic errors and the quoted measurement error is purely statistical.
+The obtained statistical error projected to 300 fb$^{-1}$ at LHC $\sqrt{s} = 14$~TeV will reduce to $\sim 200$ MeV at LHC at $\sqrt{s} = 14$ TeV.} Furthermore, the obtained $\chi^{2}$ is good.
 All this tells that the usefulness of our function eq.~(\ref{eq:fitter}) is not spoiled by the selection criteria for top quark decay events nor by detector effects.
 Even though our assessment of the power of the technique does not take the background and the entire realm of detector effects into consideration, we regard it as rather encouraging for the determination of the masses of heavy particles at colliders based only on the kinematics of the decay.

-In conclusion, we have shown that for the two-body decay of an unpolarized boosted mother particle, the energy spectrum of a massless daughter in the laboratory frame encodes in a rather simple manner information about the masses involved in the decay.
-Specifically, we showed that, for a generic distribution of the boost of the mother particle, the location of the peak in the energy distribution of the visible daughter is identical to its rest-frame energy.

-We also found a simple function that seems to reproduce rather well the energy spectrum of the massless daughter.
-In particular, we assessed the goodness of this function by comparing it against the theory prediction for the energy distribution of $b$-jets in the leptonic decay of top quark pairs.

-Furthermore we have studied how well our simple function can be used to reproduce the distribution from MC simulated events, where the effect of soft QCD radiation and detector effects have been included.
-We found that our template function can be successfully used even in the presence of such effects.
-In fact, our finding can be used to extract the top mass in the LHC data with a rather good accuracy, well below 10\%.
-Note that our method exhibits a remarkable twist in the mass measurement paradigm.
-Instead of using longitudinally or fully Lorentz invariant quantities for this purpose, we extracted the mass of the top quark from a Lorentz-variant observable, i.e., energy of $b$-jet.
-The crucial point is that even though the distribution of this quantity is dependent on the possible boosts of the mother particle, the location of the peak in it is ``invariant".
+Note that our analysis does not include resolvable -- and thus necessarily hard -- radiation from the bottom quark in the above process.
+This extra radiation will turn the decay into a genuine three-body one so that our formalism will not apply to it.
+Therefore, if one wants to interpret our result in eq.~(\ref{mtop}) as a realistic mass measurement, then the corrections from this process should be taken into account.
+Nevertheless, we have estimated that the cross-section for it is smaller than the leading order one by one order of magnitude or more.
+Also, it might be possible to veto the extra radiation to further suppress such a contribution.